sebiniemann/ArmadilloJava/CONVERSION.md

 =======================
 Between Matlab, Armadillo C++ and ArmadilloJava

-**Note:** Only real-valued dense matrices with double precision are currently supported.
+**Note:** Currently, only real-valued dense matrices with double precision are supported.

 Matrix initialisation / generation